wultra/powerauth-crypto/powerauth-docs/source/definitions.md

 # Basic definitions

 The goal of this chapter is to define used functions related to cryptography and data manipulation.
 The definitions crafted in this chapter are then used in pseudo-codes in documentation.
+You can learn more about actual implementation of following functions in the "Implementation Notes" section.

 ## Cryptographic functions